Kaizen Method and Philosophy - Why is constant improvement the winning strategy

 - The growth mindset and the learning organization

-- Start implementing the Kaizen today
+- Start implementing the Kaizen philosophy and method today

 The basics of the Kaizen philosophy – continuous improvement without any excuses